nickerso/cellml-spec-sphinx-test/source/general-matters.rst

-3. CellML processing software SHOULD NOT attempt to process CellML infosets which contain information items in a CellML namespace other than the CellML 1.0, CellML 1.1 or CellML 1.2 namespaces.
+3. CellML processing software SHOULD NOT attempt to process CellML infosets which contain information items in a CellML namespace other than the CellML 1.0, CellML 1.1 and CellML 1.2 namespaces.

 4. CellML infosets MUST NOT contain any element information items in the RDF namespace, unless: